South Carolina is a shall-issue state with concealed weapons permits issued at the state level by the South Carolina Law Enforcement Division (SLED).

 Posted in sufficient quantities to be clearly visible from any point of entry onto the premises.

-No. However, it is unlawful for a person to present or point at another person a loaded or unloaded firearm.
+No definition of brandishing was found in South Carolina law.
+However, it is unlawful for a person to present or point at another person a loaded or unloaded firearm.
 This section must not be construed to abridge the right of self-defense or to apply to theatricals or like performances.

 As a responsibly armed American, regardless of the laws in your state, it is unwise to carry while under the influence of any substance that could impair your judgement, slow your reaction times, or impact your decision-making abilities.
 Any decision you make while carrying a firearm could have life-altering consequences.